Loading gauge: European standards

 In the European Union, the UIC directives were supplanted by ERA Technical Specifications for Interoperability (TSI) of European Union in 2002, which has defined a number of recommendations to harmonize the train systems.
 The TSI Rolling Stock (2002/735/EC) has taken over the UIC Gauges definitions defining Kinematic Gauges with a reference profile such that Gauges GA and GB have a height of 4.35 m (they differ in shape) with Gauge GC rising to 4.70 m allowing for a width of 3.08 m of the flat roof.
 All cars must fall within an envelope of 3.15 m wide on a 250 m radius curve.
 The TGVs, which are 2.9 m wide, fall within this limit.

 The designation of a GB+ loading gauge refers to the plan to create a pan-European freight network for ISO containers and trailers with loaded ISO containers.
 These container trains (piggy-back trains) fit into the B envelope with a flat top so that only minor changes are required for the widespread structures built to loading gauge B on continental Europe.
-Currently, some structures on the British Isles are extended to fit with GB+ as well, where the first lines to be rebuilt start at the Channel Tunnel.
+A few structures on the British Isles were extended to fit with GB+ as well, where the first lines to be rebuilt start at the Channel Tunnel.

 Owing to their historical legacies, many member states' railways do not conform to the TSI specification.
 For example, Britain's role at the forefront of railway development in the 19th century has condemned it to the small infrastructure dimensions of that era.
 Conversely, the loading gauges of countries that were satellites of the former Soviet Union are much larger than the TSI specification.
 Other than for GB+, they are not likely to be retrofitted, given the enormous cost and disruption that would be entailed.

 Double-decker carriages

 A specific example of the value of these loading gauges is that they permit double decker passenger carriages.
-Although mainly used for suburban commuter lines, France is notable for using them on its high speed TGV services: the SNCF TGV Duplex carriages are 4303 mm high, and the Netherlands and Switzerland feature large numbers of double decker intercity trains as well.
+Although mainly used for suburban commuter lines, France is notable for using them on its high speed TGV services: the SNCF TGV Duplex carriages are 4303 mm high, the Netherlands, Belgium and Switzerland feature large numbers of double decker intercity trains as well.
+In Germany the Bombardier Twindexx was introduced in InterCity service in December 2015.